Propane Tank Refill vs Exchange Cost Calculator

 The comparison hinges on two simple equations represented in MathML:

 Here, Cr is the refill cost, Pr the price per gallon, V the tank capacity, L the leftover gallons, and Ce the exchange cost with flat price Pe.
 The calculator subtracts leftover propane from total capacity to determine how much fuel is needed.
 Multiplying by the refill price yields the cost of topping up.
 Exchange cost is constant regardless of how empty the tank is.
-By equating these two expressions, the tool finds the break-even leftover amount Lbe = V - (Pe / Pr), meaning refilling is cheaper whenever actual leftover is less than this threshold.
+Setting the two expressions equal gives the break-even leftover amount Lbe = V - (Pe / Pr).
+Because a refill only bills for the gap between capacity and what's left, the refill gets cheaper the more fuel you carry back: refilling wins whenever the leftover exceeds this threshold, and the flat exchange fee wins when the tank is closer to empty and the leftover falls below it.

 Scenario Comparison Table